List of accolades received by Hayao Miyazaki: Howl's Moving Castle

 Howl's Moving Castle was released on November 20, 2004, and received widespread critical acclaim.
 In Japan, the film grossed a record $14.5 million in its first week of release.
 It remains among the highest-grossing films in Japan, with a worldwide gross of over ¥19.3 billion.

 Ponyo

 Ponyo was released on July 19, 2008.
 The film was also a commercial success, earning ¥10 billion (US$93.2 million) in its first month and ¥15.5 billion by the end of 2008, placing it among the highest-grossing films in Japan.

 The Wind Rises

 The Wind Rises premiered on July 20, 2013, and received critical acclaim.
 It was also commercially successful, grossing ¥11.6 billion (US$110 million) at the Japanese box office, becoming the highest-grossing film in Japan in 2013.

+The Boy and the Heron

+The Boy and the Heron premiered on July 14, 2023, and received critical acclaim.
+It was commercially successful, grossing ¥1.8 billion in its opening weekend, the biggest opening in Studio Ghibli's history.